logzio/sawmill/README.md

 - in  (this is used to find a value in a field that is an array like tags)
 	- path
 	- value
-- hasValue (this finds a match of a string field)
+- hasValue (checks if a field has a value)
 	- field
-	- possibleValues [array]
+	- possibleValues [array]  (type sensitive, if it's a number make sure to have the value not in quotes, if it's a string have it in quotes, if it can be both be safe and have the values both in quotes and not in quotes.
-- matchRegex
+- matchRegex (only works on string fields)
 	- field
 	- regex
 	- caseInsensitive - default false (optional)